mit-ccc/naming-and-documentation-conventions/README.md

 8. <ins>Test Coverage</ins>: Check that the code includes appropriate unit tests or integration tests, and that the tests cover essential functionality and edge cases.
 Ensure that the tests are passing and up-to-date.
 9. <ins>Security</ins>: Verify that the code follows secure coding practices and does not introduce any security vulnerabilities, such as SQL injections, cross-site scripting, or improper access controls.
 10. <ins>Performance and Efficiency</ins>: Review the code for potential performance bottlenecks or inefficiencies, such as unnecessary loops, memory leaks, or suboptimal algorithms.

+## Code

+### Alphabetical

+Functions should always be in alphabetical order in a file.
+Private functions (starting with `_`) should go above public functions.
+Whenever possible, keyword arguments should be alphabetical as well.
+This makes for easy review and debugging.